Annapolis Criminal Defense Lawyer Handling Reconsideration Motions

 A motion for reconsideration is a request for the court to go back and consider an issue that has already been decided.
 The 8505 and 8507 motions ask the judge to reconsider the conviction or sentence handed down in a case.
 Under Maryland law, courts may order the Department of Public Safety and Correctional Services to evaluate defendants for placement in an appropriate treatment program.
-If the department determines that treatment is appropriate for the defendant, the treatment may occur in place of custody in a jail or along with a mandatory probation period.
+If the department determines that treatment is appropriate for the defendant, the treatment may occur in place of custody in a jail, or along with a mandatory probation period.

 If you or a family member have been sentenced in a case, and you feel that treatment is an appropriate option, talk to a knowledgeable Maryland criminal defense lawyer about the requirements and processes of an 8505 or 8507 Motion for Reconsideration.

-Explaining the 8505 and 8507 reconsideration process
+How does the 8505 and 8507 reconsideration process work?

 Once an 8505 or 8507 Motion for Reconsideration is filed, the judge reviews the motion and decides whether to order an evaluation for treatment.
 If the evaluation is ordered, the judge may do the following to facilitate it:

 - Release the defendant on his personal recognizance for an outpatient evaluation.

 - Set a bond amount to accommodate an outpatient evaluation.

 - Confine the defendant to a detention center until the evaluation is complete.

 - If there is a risk of immediate danger, confine the defendant to a secured medical facility until the evaluation is complete.